When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Acknowledgments

 \section{Acknowledgments}

-We are grateful to many for helpful feedback on early versions of this work, including Angel Christin, Mark Cullen, Devin Curry, David Donoho, Jamie Doyle, Steve Goodman, Karen Kafadar, Johannes Lenhard, Mark Liberman, Joshua Loftus, Kristian Lum, Ben Marafino, Blake McShane, Art Owens and his lab, Cynthia Rudin, Kris Sankaran, Joao Sedoc, Dylan Small, Larry Wasserman, Wen Zhou, The RAND Statistics Group, The Harvard Institute for Quantitative Social Science, The Quantitative Collaborative at the University of Virginia, and The Human and Machine Intelligence Group at the University of Virginia.
+We are grateful to many for helpful feedback on early versions of this work, including Angel Christin, Mark Cullen, Devin Curry, David Donoho, Jamie Doyle, Steve Goodman, Karen Kafadar, Robert E. Kass, Johannes Lenhard, Mark Liberman, Joshua Loftus, Kristian Lum, Ben Marafino, Blake McShane, Art Owens and his lab, Cynthia Rudin, Kris Sankaran, Joao Sedoc, Dylan Small, Larry Wasserman, Wen Zhou, The RAND Statistics Group, The Harvard Institute for Quantitative Social Science, The Quantitative Collaborative at the University of Virginia, and The Human and Machine Intelligence Group at the University of Virginia.
+Finally, we thank the anonymous reviewers whose comments improved this paper.